 If the Cosmos shouldn’t be here, how come we are around to discuss it?
 It all started with a Big Bang.
 This term is a bit misleading because there was no Bang since there was no sound.
 Be it as it may, our universe came into existence from an incredibly small and dense place, that exploded and expanded.
 As a matter of fact, it is still expanding.

 The explosion that created all the matter should have also produced the same amount of antimatter that would destroy everything.
-Somehow it didn’t.
-The very idea of the universe having a begging is acceptable to religion because all the stories of creation written in religious books have a point at which it all begun.
+Somehow, it didn’t.
+The very idea of the universe having a begging is acceptable to religion because all the stories of creation written in religious books have a point at which it all began.

 What do you think?
 Are we alone in the Universe?
 Have we created by a conscious higher being or everything is just a coincidence?
 Let us know in the comments.